27 Domain Name System Part 3 – Dynamic DNS

 > systemctl enable systemd-timesyncd.service

-- Transfer the key file from NS1 to the primary user’s home directory in DHCP1 if you cannot copy paste the private key.
+- Transfer the key file from NS1 to the primary user’s home directory in DHCP1 if you cannot copy-paste the private key.

-NOTE: The default user on my machines is student; be sure to change the following commands as necessary.
+NOTE: The default user for the machines in this lab is student; be sure to change the following commands as necessary to suit your machine(s).
 If you are using one machine for both DHCP and DNS you can skip this part.
 This section can help those who do not have a bidirectional clipboard enabled.

 - Login to the NS1 terminal from the DHCP server